 #2 Is Coconut Oil an Effective Cooking Ingredient

 Long Answer: I'm going to get some hard news out of the way first, I hope you're sitting down… Coconut oil is a saturated fat!
 (Gasp!)
 Now that we ripped off that band-aid let me say this, not all saturated fats are created equal.
 In fact coconut oil contains lauric acid, a type of saturated fatty acid that -- although it does raise cholesterol levels -- mainly increases HDL, the healthy type of cholesterol that you want to be high.
-As far as actual cooking effectiveness is concerned coconut oil, being a saturated fat can handle much higher temperatures than polyunsaturated (most vegetable oils) without losing its beneficial properties!
+As far as actual cooking effectiveness is concerned, coconut oil, being a saturated fat can handle much higher temperatures than polyunsaturated (most vegetable oils) without losing its beneficial properties!
 On top of all that, it also gives a smooth texture and enhances the delicious taste of whatever dish you use it in.
-Just like any other ingredient tho its beneficialness is truly based on the quality of the ingredient itself.
-To get the optimal taste, and health benefits out of your coconut oil make sure only to purchase organic extra virgin coconut oil!
+Just like any other ingredient though, its beneficial qualities are truly based on the quality of the ingredient itself.
+To get the optimal taste and health benefits out of your coconut oil, make sure only to purchase organic extra virgin coconut oil!

 #3 Is Coconut Oil Effective For Weight Loss

 Long Answer: The better your metabolism the more efficiently your body burns calories, and the fundamental principal of weight loss is burning more calories than you consume on a daily basis.
 Coconut oil is one of the few oils that is made up almost entirely of Medium Chain Fatty Acids.
 Translated into english this means that your body metabolizes coconut oil exponentially more efficiently than olive oil, butter and similar oils.
 This means that the calories in coconut oil will cause less weight gain than most other oils.
-Coconut oil is also digested thermogenically by our bodies meaning that eating it tends to increase energy expenditure (fat burning).
-That’s right research suggests that the calories in coconut oil not only do not accumulate as much fat, but it can actually help burn calories consumed from other sources as well.
-With all that in mind tho its still a fatty oil and should not be consumed in excess if weight loss is your goal.
+Coconut oil is also digested thermogenically by our bodies.
+This means that eating it tends to increase energy expenditure (fat burning).
+That’s right!
+Research suggests that the calories in coconut oil not only do not accumulate as much fat, but it can actually help burn calories consumed from other sources as well.
+With all that in mind though, it's still a fatty oil and should not be consumed in excess if weight loss is your goal.